MRI and medical considerations

-More Cochlear ™ Implant recipients have MRI-compatible implants than any other cochlear implant brand
+Cochlear ™ Implant recipients have the highest number of MRI-compatible implants

 Cochlear was the first manufacturer to introduce cochlear implants with removable magnets in 1997.
 Our removable magnet means that a person implanted more than 20 years ago can still access today's MRI technology.